-They also had the peace of mind that their tokens had stable value since they are backed by fiat.
+They also had the peace of mind that their tokens had stable value since the economy doesn’t endlessly emit tokens.
 There was no fear of sudden loss in value of their earned tokens.
 They, however, were not simply given tokens for their presence.
 They had to earn those tokens through their efforts and were given the opportunity to do so in Versus.
 This is our “Opportunity to Earn” model.

 Versus x BlockchainSpace